hotosm/docs/docs/ai-guide/managing-ai-contributions.md

 AI tools must not be used to fix issues labelled `good first issue`.
 These exist for human learning.

-For full policy details, see: https://docs.hotosm.org/ai-assisted-coding
+For full policy details, see: [AI-assisted coding guide](./ai-assisted-coding-guide.md)
 ```

 ### 3. PR template with AI disclosure